Gluten-Free Pumpkin Waffles will add a holiday flavor to your breakfast table.

-This recipe came about because my daughter really wanted some waffles.
-I had been wanting to create another pumpkin recipe.
-I began to think about the flavors and combinations of seasoning that would create a wonderful aroma and flavor to the palette.
-The spices that were necessary were cinnamon and nutmeg.
-I wanted to again pay homage to my Swedish heritage by adding cardamom.
-Then the white pepper and ginger entered my mind.
-These flavors will lead your taste buds on a sweet and spicy adventure.
+To tell the truth, this recipe came about because my daughter really wanted some waffles.
+Needless to say, had been wanting to create another pumpkin recipe.
+Therefore, I began to think about the flavors and combinations of seasoning that would create a wonderful aroma and flavor to the palette.
+In fact, the spices that were necessary were cinnamon and nutmeg.
+Since I wanted to again pay homage to my Swedish heritage by adding cardamom.
+Next, white pepper and ginger entered my mind.
+Hence, these flavors will lead your taste buds on a sweet and spicy adventure.

-I truly believe there is more good in the world than bad.
-The world needs us to have a positive perspective.
+Admittedly, I truly believe there is more good in the world than bad.
+In any case, the world needs us to have a positive perspective.
 Perhaps we can all take a small amount of time each and every day to find opportunities to create a better world and communities.
-Sometimes a small thing like a smile, a hug or a kind word can have in someone’s day.
+Although, sometimes a small thing like a smile, a hug or a kind word can have on someone’s day.
 There are so many people who suffer from depression.
-I want each and every one to know that you are special there is no one else like you nor will there ever be.
+In short, I want each and everyone to know that you are special there is no one else like you nor will there ever be.

-My children said that this might should be called Pumpkin Pie Waffles.
-They are now my children’s favorite waffles.
+In conclusion, my children said that this might should be called Pumpkin Pie Waffles.
+All in all, they are now my children’s favorite waffles.
 These waffles are light and fluffy.
-This recipe does not make a crispy waffle but a soft one.
 It is yummy and delicious.
-I hope you will enjoy it as much as my family.
+In a word, I hope you will enjoy it as much as my family.

 These are sure to be a hit for Halloween breakfast, Thanksgiving Breakfast, Christmas Breakfast of any time.

 1/4 teaspoon ginger